Shathin/folio/src/content/post/bali-family-vacation-2025-day-9-10-11.md

   </figcaption>
 </figure>

+## Conclusion

+What an incredible 11 days in Bali!
+It was the perfect blend of adventure, culture, and family time.
+From the dramatic cliffs of Uluwatu to the historic shipwreck at Tulamben, every day was packed with new experiences.
+We woke up to stunning sunrises over Mount Batur, explored the beautiful sights of Nusa Penida, and haggled our way through the markets of Kuta.
+This trip was full of personal milestones, including my first international journey and my 50th scuba dive, making it a truly unforgettable adventure.

-<center>Thanks for sticking with me through this detailed journey to Bali - my first international trip!
-If you've read all the way here, I truly appreciate your time and interest. ❤️</center>
+Thanks for sticking with me through this detailed journey to Bali - my first international trip!
+If you've read all the way here, I truly appreciate your time and interest. ❤️

 ---